See the Story Index for Wael Abdelgawad’s other stories.

 “Yes, Auntie?”
 I met her gaze, finally.
 She sat at the patio table with legs crossed and hands resting primly on her knees.
 Her spine was erect, her eyes as flat as flint stones.

 I had a sudden memory of sitting at the kitchen table in the Sulawesis’ old house on First Street, along with Aziz, Amiri, Titus and Tarek – all five of the Five Musketeers.
-We sat there chatting about baseball or skateboards or Kali, and eating hot cornbread with butter.
+We chatted about baseball and skateboards and Kali, and ate hot cornbread with butter.
 Chausiku’s given name, I knew, was Amanda.
 She’d become a Black Panther revolutionary in the early seventies and adopted the name Chausiku, which, she liked to remind us, meant “born at night.”
 “What do you think?” she’d ask us.
 “Do you see the night stars in my eyes?”
 I would look at her and yes, it seemed like her sparkling black eyes held the answers to the mysteries of the universe, and that I could see the twinkling of the stars in their depths.

 Now, there were no stars in her eyes.
-She sat there looking angry, rich and sadly pedestrian, seemingly unaware that she had betrayed everything she once believed in.
+She sat there looking angry, rich and sadly pedestrian, seemingly unconcerned that she had betrayed everything she once believed in.

 “You are no longer welcome here,” she said.
 “Don’t come back.”